dahlia/iterfzf/README.rst

 - Dropped FreeBSD i386, Linux i686, Linux armv8l, OpenBSD i386, and Windows
   32-bit supports as fzf no longer supports them.
 - Dropped OpenBSD amd64 support.
+- Except the first parameter ``iterable``, all parameters are enforced to be keyword-only.
+(Note that it's always been the recommended way to pass options, although it was not enforced.)
 - Added ``ansi`` option. [`#16`__ by Erik Lilja]
 - The ``executable`` parameter now takes ``os.PathLike`` instead of ``str``, which is backward compatible.